dotSlashLu/cache/README.md

-A simple internal k-v store with the ability to expire a key
+A simple thread-safe internal k-v store with the ability to expire a key.

 ## SYNOPSIS
 ```